nano11-dev/nano11builder/README.md

 Known issues:

-~~1.
-Microsoft Teams (personal) and Cortana are still here.
-If you find a way to remove them before I find one, feel free to help!~~
-2. Although Edge is removed, the icon and a ghost of its taskbar pin are still available.
-Also, there are some remnants in the Settings.
-But the app in itself is deleted.
-3. Only en-us x64 is supported as of now.
+1. Only en-us x64 is supported as of now.
 This can be easily fixable by the end user, just by replacing every instance of en-us with the language needed (like ro-RO and so on), and every x64 instance with arm64.

 And that's pretty much it for now!
-Thanks for trying it and let me know how you like it!